-In its five years of existence, the McKenna Claire Foundation has granted over $1,000,000 to researchers working to find cures for pediatric brain cancer.
+In its six years of existence, the McKenna Claire Foundation has granted over $2,000,000 to researchers working to find cures for pediatric brain cancer.

-In 2015 alone, $225,00 was granted to Monje Lab at Stanford University, $75,000 was granted to Dr. Mark Souweidane of the Children’s Brain Tumor Project at Weill-Cornell Brain and Spine center, and a $10,000 partnering grant was entered into with St. Baldrick’s Foundation.
+In 2017 alone, $275,00 was granted to Monje Lab at Stanford University, $100,000 was granted to the NIH (Dr. Kathy Warren), $25,000 was granted to Dr. Mark Souweidane of the Children’s Brain Tumor Project at Weill-Cornell Brain and Spine center, $75,000 was granted to Seattle Children’s (Dr. Nick Vitanza and Dr. Jim Olson) and a $25,000 partnering grant was entered into with St. Baldrick’s Foundation.

 At the Monje Lab, these funds provide much needed financial support for new in vivo experiments being conducted to test various drug combinations on live DIPG tumor cell lines.
 Each such experiment costs between $10,000 to $15,000 per drug combination.
 In addition, Dr. Monje studies the biological processes of the pediatric brain and their effect on the origins of pediatric brain tumors and the consequences of treatment.
 This work is key in increasing the understanding of DIPG and according to Dr. Monje “will serve as the foundation of a clinical trial within a large national consortium” set to open to relapsed DIPG patients this year.